Another Facet of the

 - Bodhimind Reiki Courses (in-person only, in Brisbane Qld Australia)

 - RedgateSpace WebDesign (your website should reflect your Exceptional Purpose)

 We implemented the changes and one week later we had three serious offers on the same day!
 The house was sold a week after that.
 It was so simple and effective.
 And the changes were not expensive.”

-Since 1993, I have been clinically studying the effects of the Feng Shui Bagua (the octagonal map of the major areas of life-experience) on space and mind-orientation, by comparing this to my clients’ astrological maps.
+Since 1993, I have been clinically studying the effects of the Feng Shui Bagua (the octagonal map of our major areas of life-experience) on space and mind-orientation, by comparing this to my clients’ astrological birth maps.

 This has shown that your personal needs, use, and experience of any space can be harmonised and enhanced through astrological awareness of your own personal birth map (the map of your many layers of mind).

-I have initiated RedgateSpace to assist in bringing harmony, peace, and inspiration to the environments (both physical and cyber) in which you spend your life.
+I have initiated RedgateSpace to assist in bringing harmony, peace, and inspiration to your environments (both physical and cyber) in which you spend your life.
 Your home and work spaces should reflect your essential values and support you in achieving your highest aspirations.